Sniffy2019/Deep-State-weekender/README.md

 * Lighthouse used to check mobile speed and responses of the links.
 [Lighthouse Link](https://live.staticflickr.com/65535/53024563740_7f2c6b4aed_z.jpg)

 Lighthouse report states that to speed it up.
-I would need to reduce using Bootstrap libraries and and not use the map API.
+I would need to reduce using Bootstrap libraries and not use the map API.
-But for the purposes of a Javascript project I'll leave it as is.
+But for the purposes of a Javascript project, I'll leave it as is.

 <a name="Stripe"></a>
 ### Stripe